avardaan/roman-numeral-service/README.md

 3. Testing Philosophy

    - When writing unit tests, I attempt to test only the appropriate unit of functionality.
 The core function responsible for accepting an integer and returning a roman numeral does just that, and is tested for only that behavior.
-The route handler which handles the query parameter input in the HTTP request validates the input and calls the core function, so it is tested on just that - validating user input and calling the appropriate function with the appropriate arguments.
+The route handler which handles the query parameter input in the HTTP request validates the input and calls the core function, so it is tested on just that - validating user input and calling the expected function with the expected arguments.

 4. Containerization and Deployment